-Deer antler is the immature tissues that are surrounding the bone and cartilage found inside the tips of live deer antlers.
-It has been recorded in Chinese medical classics from 2,000 years ago and is believed to nourish the Yin, invigorate the spleen, promote blood flow, strengthen the bones and muscles, and tone the kidneys.
+Deer antler is the immature tissues that surround the bone and cartilage found inside the tips of live deer antlers.
+It has been recorded in Chinese medical classics from 2,000 years ago and is believed to nourish the yin, invigorate the spleen, promote blood flow, strengthen the bones and muscles, and tone the kidneys.

-In TCM, deer antler is used to treat a variety of diseases, including uterine fibroids, menstrual disorders, osteoporosis, arthritis and mastitis.
+Research shows that in TCM, deer antler is used to treat a variety of diseases, such as uterine fibroids, menstrual disorders, osteoporosis, arthritis and mastitis.
 It’s also used to heal chronic wounds and reduce physical fatigue.
-(21, 22)

 Today, deer antler spray products are available online or in health food stores.
-They are commonly used as a supplement in the fitness and sports industries to increase muscle mass and support recovery from injuries.
+They are commonly used as supplements in the fitness and sports industries to increase muscle mass and support recovery from injuries.

 Risks and Side Effects

-Read the label carefully and follow the dosage recommendations.
-Whenever you are using a dietary supplement or medicinal herb for the first time, it is wise to consult your healthcare provider beforehand.
+Read the label carefully, and follow the dosage recommendations.
+Whenever you use a dietary supplement or medicinal herb for the first time, it is wise to consult your health care provider beforehand.

 - Practitioners of Chinese medicine use these 15 top Chinese herbs, and others, to help their patients nourish their bodies, absorb qi, which is their vital energy force, and maintain jing, which is their essence.

-- Chinese herbs promote the health of our organs and help us to sustain balance, keeping us healthy and energized.
+- Chinese herbs, along with other forms of TCM therapy like acupuncture, promote the health of our organs, relieve pain and help us sustain balance, keeping us healthy and energized.